Aspherical Lagrangian submanifolds, Audin's conjecture and cyclic dilations: Introduction

 where $[L]\in H_n(\mathcal{L}L;\mathbb{R})$ is the cycle of constant loops, and $x\in\widehat{H}_\ast(\mathcal{L}L;\mathbb{R})$ is a Maurer-Cartan element.
 Both of $x$ and $y$ lie in the \textit{completed} free loop space homology.
 Here, the completion is taken with respect to the energy filtration

 where $\omega_\mathit{std}$ denotes the standard symplectic form on $\mathbb{C}^n$, $\bar{a}\in H_2(\mathbb{C}^n,L)$ satisfies $\partial\bar{a}=a\in H_1(L;\mathbb{Z})$, and $\mathcal{L}(a)L\subset\mathcal{L}L$ consists of loops in the class $a$.
 When $L$ is a $K(\pi,1)$ space (for technical reasons, one also assumes that $L$ is orientable and relatively \textit{Spin}), the identity (\ref{eq:def}) implies that $L$ bounds a non-constant holomorphic disc of Maslov index 2.
-This provides a refinement of Gromov's result and in particular confirms the famous conjecture of Audin \cite{ma}.
+This provides a refinement of Gromov's result and in particular confirms Audin's conjecture \cite{ma}.
 More interestingly, when $n=3$, it leads to the following classification of prime Lagrangian submanifolds.

 \begin{theorem}[Fukaya \cite{kf}, Irie \cite{ki2}] A closed, connected, orientable and prime 3-manifold $L$ admits a Lagrangian embedding into $\mathbb{C}^3$ if and only if it is diffeomorphic to $S^1\times\Sigma_g$, where $\Sigma_g$ is a closed, orientable surface. \end{theorem}